 Members who fondly remember 'The Cantabrigian' magazine will be delighted to know that the current generation of students also produce their own publication.
 It's called 'The Phoenix', and you can see a copy of it on-line here.

-The Old Cantabrigian Society War Memorial Prize – Jack Turner
+.
+Josh Eaton – The Old Cantabrigian Society War Memorial Prize (all-round achievement)

 Our congratulations and best wishes for the future to all.

 The text of this entertaining and illuminating book - first published around 1950 - is now reproduced in electronic form for members to enjoy.
 The file format is PDF and you will need the Adobe Acrobat Reader installed on your computer to read it.
 Click here to download it or it's companion piece, Peter Bryan's 'potted history', which takes us up to the present day.